 Dr. Weiner is a historian of Modern China, Tibet and Inner Asia.
 His research revolves around China’s contested and possibly incomplete transition from empire to nation-state and in particular the processes and problematics of twentieth-century state and nation building within China’s ethnic minority regions.
 Before joining CMU, he taught at Appalachian State University in North Carolina.

-Dr. Weiner is also currently co-editing and contributing to two multi-authored volumes, Conflicting Memories: Tibet under Mao Retold (Brill) and Teaching the Mongol Empire in World History (SUNY Press).
-His other publications include “In the Footsteps of Garaman or Han Yinu?
-Rebellion, Nationality Autonomy and Popular Memory among the Salar of Xunhua County,” in Muslims in Amdo Tibetan Society: Multi-Disciplinary Approaches, edited by Horlemann, Nietupski, and Hille (Lexington, in press), and “Tibet in China?
-China in Tibet: An Historical Overview" in the Handbook on Minorities in China, edited by Zang Xiaowei (Elgar, forthcoming).
+Dr. Weiner is also the co-editor of Conflicting Memories: Tibetan History under Mao Retold (with Barnett and Robin, Brill, 2020).
+The volume, which includes thirteen original essays by an interdisciplinary array of scholars along with fifteen primary sources in translation, was described by one reviewer as "an invaluable collection aiding us to think through the complex and much contested ramifications of Tibet's incorporation into Maoist China."
+His other publications include "In the Footsteps of Garaman or Han Yinu?
+Rebellion, Nationality Autonomy and Popular Memory among the Salar of Xunhua County," in Muslims in Amdo Tibetan Society: Multi-Disciplinary Approaches, edited by Horlemann, Nietupski, and Hille (Lexington, 2015), and "Tibet in China?
+Cina in Tibet: An Historical Overview" in the Handbook on Minorities in China, edited by Zang Xiaowei (Elgar, 2016).

 EducationPh.D.: Columbia University, 2012

 - 79-261 The Last Emperors: Chinese History and Society, 1600-1900

 - 79-262 Modern China: From the Birth of Mao ... to Now

 - 79-263 Mao and the Chinese Cultural Revolution

 - 79-264 Tibet and China: History and Propaganda